eclam/ReservoirLevels/eric_project_notes.md

         clusters of years of those months
     - stdev
     (looking for a base where we can build data off of -> get stdev ) (look into other forms of clustering)
+    - FIGURE OUT WHAT WE NEED TO CLUSTER

+Cluster Format? :
+- Rain + Precipitation + Snow vs Levels
+- Temperature vs Levels
+- LOOK BY DAILY (JUNE JULY AUG SEPT) -> examine features of summer months -> see levels of water
+- w/ precip and no precip
+- snow days, rain days, dry days
+-